As an Amazon Associate we earn from qualifying purchases.

 While stainless steel is a workhorse that can help you prepare all sorts of meals, nonstick cookware is only ideal for cooking low and moderate-heat recipes.
 This means it is not suitable for procedures such as searing meat.

-I hope we have settled the cooking with stainless steel vs nonstick debate.
+I hope I have settled the cooking with stainless steel vs nonstick debate.
 From where I stand, both types of cookware are great, and they serve a very distinct purpose in the modern kitchen.
 It is crucial to have them as part of your kitchen utility collection.

 When preparing a specific meal, whether to use stainless steel or nonstick will depend highly on your needs.
 As long as you can effectively use both types of cookware, then the final decision should be based on your personal preferences.